wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 ---

-### Fixes
+## Fixes
   - Video widget (expo-video) fix for support of video poster: A poster or thumbnail is displayed on the video until the user starts playing it.

 ---

 # 3. How to Prepare for Expo 52

-## Library Support for New Architecture:
+## Library Support

   - Check new architecture support for any library incompatibilities in react native zip.
-Use
   - Run `npx expo-doctor@latest` in Expo project to validate incompatible and unmaintained libraries.
 - **Plan for Splash Screen Changes**: Revisit your Android splash screen designs to accommodate limitations.